hack4impact-uiuc/education/scraper-example/README.md

 * Write down the thought process used in the previous point.
 * What information might we need to choose a classification?
 * From the information presented on the page, how might you programmatically find an appropriate categorization?
+* What other information can you find about the organization that's not on their website?
+(News articles, social media references, etc.)

 ## Sites to Scrape
 * http://www.aghauganda.org/